mimmi20/Detector/README.md

 The following features are as of v0.8.5 of Detector:

-* stores features detected with [Modernizr 2.6.1](http://www.modernizr.com/) ([list](http://detector.dmolsen.com/demo/modernizr-listing/)) and browser & device information detected with [ua-parser-php](https://github.com/tobie/ua-parser/tree/master/php) (based on [ua-parser](http://code.google.com/p/ua-parser/)) on the server as part of a browser profile for easy retrieval
+* stores features detected with [Modernizr 2.6.1](http://www.modernizr.com/) ([list](http://detector.dmolsen.com/demo/modernizr-listing/)) and browser & device information detected with [PHP implementation of ua-parser](https://github.com/ua-parser/uap-php/tree/master) on the server as part of a browser profile for easy retrieval
 * uses the user agent string as a unique key for looking up information (e.g. one profile per user agent)
 * majority of tests are run only once per unique user agent string so only one user is ever tested & redirected
 * [add your own feature tests](https://github.com/dmolsen/Detector/wiki/Detector-Test-Tutorial) and store the results using Modernizr's addTest() API